MehdiHmidi523/RoboND-DeepLearning-Project/README.md

 The final trained model can be found in `code/trained_model.h5`.

 Our final network results were:
-* Final IoU of **54.75%**
+* Final IoU of **59.07%**
-* Score weight of **74.6%**
+* Score weight of **71.4%**
-* Overall grade score of **40.86%**
+* Overall grade score of **42.18%**

-We found that the network worked well for detecting the hero and distinguishing it from regular persons up close, but did not detect persons well from far away.
+We found that the network worked well for detecting the hero and distinguishing it from regular persons up close, but created several false positives when there was a non-hero person up close, and did not detect any persons well from far away.
 See the images below as an example.

 We can also confirm this with the following metrics from the training code:

 * No false positives or false negatives when following the target
-* 30 false positives and no false negatives when the quad is on patrol and target is not visible
+* 120 false positives and no false negatives when the quad is on patrol and target is not visible
-* 1 false positive and **190 false negatives** (compare to 111 true positives) when trying to track the target from far away
+* 5 false positives and **151 false negatives** (compare to 150 true positives) when trying to track the target from far away

 In the images below, left is the original image, middle is the ground truth, and right is the actual semantic segmentation results.